 Writing Mind, Body, Spirit

-How do you write a captivating book that inspires others?
-What key skills will help get you over the line?
-What is it that readers of mind, body, spirit books seek?
-How can you be sure?
-Join author Maggie Hamilton and discover the secrets of the mind, body, spirit genre.
-A former publisher at Allen & Unwin, she created and ran the Inspired Living imprint, producing over 75 books in the mind, body, spirit genre.
+What sets winning inspirational books apart?
+What key skills help get you over the line when writing a motivational book?
+What are mind, body, spirit readers looking for right now?
+Join author Maggie Hamilton to deep dive into the mind, body, spirit genre.
+A former Allen & Unwin publisher, Maggie created and ran the Inspired Living imprint, producing over 75 mind, body, spirit books.

-In this lively hands-on workshop for unpublished and published writers, you’ll discover how to settle on the best way to describe the inspirational experiences and approaches you wish to share, and how to build on these insights to make each chapter count.
-Learn what to leave in, and what to take out.
-Find out how to arrive at your own voice, and to weave the voices of others into your creative nonfiction narrative.
+In this lively hands-on workshop for unpublished and published writers, discover how best to describe inspirational experiences and approaches, and how to build on these insights to keep busy readers with you.
+Learn what to leave in, and what to edit out.
+Find out how best to arrive at your own voice, and to weave in the voices of others.

-- How to draw up a solid chapter plan
+- How to draw up a solid chapter outline

-- What to do when a chapter or section feels a bit thin
+- What to do when a chapter or section feels thin

-- How to keep readers with you to the last page
+- How to keep your readers with you to the last page

-- What you’re looking for when asking for feedback
+- What to look for when soliciting feedback

 Expected learning outcomes

-- Knowing when your inspirational manuscript is complete
+- Gain an understanding of when your manuscript is ready for submission.

 Before the course, please read the following essays: